Ryael/paradise-lost/README.md

   - As a regsitered user, I want to add other people as friends so that we can make rosters and play together.
   - As a registered user, I want to delete a friend because they were very unsportsmanlike after beating me in a game.
   - As a registered user, I want to find nearby active players so that we can meet-up and play games.
   - As an admin, I want to add headings to the admin database tables so I can more quickly understand my data.
   - As an admin, I want to filter the admin database tables so that I can more easily find the data I need.

+## User Interface

+The design of this website began with a simple yet clear vision: to replicate the menus present in old real-time strategy games, such as the Command & Conquer series.
+While navigating the many menus of the game, especially when choosing a location to start a campaign on on Earth, the player is able to choose their starting location.
+While they're choosing, a hologram of the Earth is playing on screen.
+While not exactly the same, [this video (timestamped)](https://youtu.be/j77gwvA2bQU?t=35), shows a very similar sequence.

+My goal was first and foremost to replicate this sort of feeling: that the user is looking over the planet, ready to make their move.
+As such, I began scouring the website for a video that was not too long and looped perfectly, which is when I happened on Free Stock Videos by Videezy](https://www.videezy.com/abstract/50298-futuristic-globe-world-earth-planet-in-cyberspace-with-binary-code).
+There's a great collection of high quality videos that are free to use with attribution.
+This video in particular was exactly what I was looking for, it's a relatively short and perfect loop that features a rotating holograph of the planet.

+The colour scheme was picked from this video, which serves as the landing page for the website.
+The rest of the UI was built around this colour scheme and inspiration.
+The button style used is reminicsient of a commanding officer making difficult decisions as the reticule focuses in.
+While of course this website does nothing so serious or grave, this is just the feeling I wanted to evoke with my designs.
+The menus themselves are simple, sleek, angular, with a repeated dot background combined a semi-transparent black to yellow gradient.

+The design of the UI was mostly made with a mobile-first approach but for the smallest viewports, the menus expands to 80-100% of the width to allow for easier viewing.